apache/spark/CONTRIBUTING.md

 If you want to run integration tests, you need to configure and install the dependencies on your own.

-It's also very difficult to make sure that your local environment is consistent with other's environments.
+It's also very difficult to make sure that your local environment is consistent with other environments.
 This can often lead to "works for me" syndrome.
 It's better to use the Docker Compose integration test environment in case you want reproducible environment consistent with other people.